Impact of first-order phase transitions on dark matter production in the scotogenic model: Introduction

-If the PT is first-order, it produces a stochastic gravitational wave (GW).
-A GW spectrum generated by a PT at the electroweak (EW) scale could be observed by various future space-based interferometers, such as the approved Laser Interferometer Space Antenna (LISA)~\cite{Caprini:2015zlo, LISA:2017pwj, Caprini:2019egz} and Deci-Hertz Interferometer Gravitational Wave Observatory (DECIGO)~\cite{Seto:2001qf, Kawamura:2011zz, Kawamura:2020pcg}, if the GW energy density is sufficiently large.
-Hence, we could see a GW spectrum as a remnant of a PT which affects the dark matter production.
-Besides, recently possibilities of multi-step PTs have been studied in the two Higgs doublet models~\cite{Aoki:2021oez, Benincasa:2022elt}.
+If the PT is first-order, it produces stochastic gravitational waves (GW), whose spectra at the electroweak (EW) scale could be observed by various future space-based interferometers, such as the approved Laser Interferometer Space Antenna (LISA)~\cite{Caprini:2015zlo, LISA:2017pwj, Caprini:2019egz} and Deci-Hertz Interferometer Gravitational Wave Observatory (DECIGO)~\cite{Seto:2001qf, Kawamura:2011zz, Kawamura:2020pcg}, if the produced GW energy density is sufficiently large.
+Hence, we could see it as a PT remnant affecting the dark matter production.
+Besides, recently possibilities of multi-step PTs have been studied in the two Higgs doublet models~\cite{Fabian:2020hny, Aoki:2021oez, Benincasa:2022elt}.
 These articles have found that the multi-step PTs can be induced in certain parameter regions.
-This implies that the impact of PTs on the dark matter production may change depending on whether the PTs are one-step or multi-step.
+This implies that the impact on the dark matter production may change depending on whether the PTs are one-step or multi-step.